,

 Early Years Foundation Stage

-Don’t worry if you missed one of our tours, you can still contact our office team who will be happy to book you in for a visit.
+Don’t worry if you can't make one of our tours, you can contact our office team who will be happy to book you in for a visit.
 Just pop them an email on office@buckinghampark.co.uk.

 In the meantime, you can get a feel of what our lovely Reception classrooms have to offer by watching our virtual tour below.